Ellis County, Oklahoma

 Survey Area OK045 Oklahoma

 The dominant drainage class is Well drained and the dominant hydrologic group is A (high infiltration, low runoff).
+The most common soil order is Inceptisols — young soils with minimal horizon development but more than Entisols.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Ellis County, Oklahoma.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic